GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 - have you thought of a feature which would improve this project but don't know how to code it?
 You can create an issue with a feature request detailing what you thought and your proposal will be evaluated by the developers;
 - are you a developer yourself?
-You can fork the project and the create a Pull Request with your edited code.
+You can fork the project and then create a Pull Request with your edited code.
 Just make sure you follow the [coding guidelines][Coding guidelines];
 - do you speak a foreign language?
 You can [contribute][contribute with